UsamaAshraf/nextjs-quiz/README.md

 - Create a somewhat interesting, meaningful link between the topic entered by the user and the questions returned.

-- Division of global context perhaps, e.g. separate for questions, as opposed to having one app context.
+- Division of global context perhaps, e.g. separate for questions, as opposed to having one app context - better separation of concern, more readable context.